Accreditation Process and Resources

 The application process takes 4 - 5 months to complete; from the time the application is submitted to the time the applicant receives official notification of the accreditation decision.

-Access the NCCA 2016 Standards Training.
+- NCCA 2016 Standards Training.
 The training highlights the application process and summarizes the intent and requirements of each Standard.

 Applicants will receive official notification of the status of their program(s) within 4 - 5 months following their application submission.
 Notifications are sent via email from the online accreditation portal.
 ICE staff cannot provide accreditation decisions over the phone or via direct email.